lbasyal/RAG/README.md

 ## Additional Information

 - The Mistral 7B Instruct model is utilized in this demo.
-You can find the model [here](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF/blob/main/mistral-7b-instruct-v0.1.Q4_K_M.gguf) with LlamaIndex.
+You can find the model [here](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF/blob/main/mistral-7b-instruct-v0.1.Q4_K_M.gguf) on HuggingFace.
 The model presented here is a 4-bit quantized model, allowing it to run efficiently on free Google Colab resources.

 Feel free to explore and enhance your understanding of Retrieval Augmented Generation with this demo.